shorty-huddybuddy/Bank_Management-System/README.md

 # Bank Management System

 ## Direction to run
+- first clone the whole folder to your local PC .
+- then buy using IDE like Intellige IDE ,  Eclipse ,Netbean etc.
-you can run the application by executing Main.java file .
+- you can run the application by executing Main.java file .

 ## Overview